duerrfk/skp/README.md

+# What can be found here?

-This repository contains a number of algorithm implementations for the PlusCal algorithm language [1].
-These implementations were written for the lecture "System concepts and programming" at University of Stuttgart, to demonstrate how to verify concurrent algorithms using model checking.
+This repository contains a number of algorithm descriptions for the PlusCal algorithm language [1].
+These examples were written for the lecture _System concepts and programming_ at University of Stuttgart, to demonstrate how to verify concurrent algorithms using model checking.

 The examples focus on the critical section problem (mutual exclusion, freedom from deadlocks and starvation).
-The algorithms were taken from the popular text book "Principles of Concurrent and Distributed Programming" (second edition) by M. Ben-Ari.
-Examples include Dekker's algorithm and Lamport's Bakery Algorithm.
+The algorithms were taken from the popular text book _Principles of Concurrent and Distributed Programming (second edition)_ by M. Ben-Ari.
+Examples include Dekker's algorithm and Lamport's Bakery Algorithm as well as several teaching examples to demonstrate different problems and how to find them using model checking.
 References to the algorithms described in the book can be found in the source code (.tla files).

 # Prerequisite

-To model-check the examples, you need the TLC model checker and the PlusCal translator, both included with the TLA+ tools.
+To perform model checking on the examples, you need the TLC model checker and the PlusCal translator, both included with the TLA+ tools.
 The TLA+ tools can be downloaded from the following link:

 http://research.microsoft.com/en-us/um/people/lamport/tla/tools.html